nshmura/strictmode-notifier/README.md

 ```

 ## How does it work?
-1. StrictModeNotifier starts `logcat -v time -s StrictMode:*` command, and infinitely reads the output.
+1. `strictmode-notfier` starts `logcat`  command in backgound thread, and infinitely reads the log from `logcat`.
-2. If StrictMode violation is happend, logcat outputs logs.
+2. If StrictMode violation is happend, error logs is outputed.
-3. StrictModeNotifier reads that log, and shows a notification of the violation.
+3. `strictmode-notfier` reads that log via `logcat`, and shows a notification of the violation.

 ## Thanks
 Inspired by [square/leakcanary](https://github.com/square/leakcanary)